Search

 Back to top

-• Do not use a bent drill bit.
+• Do not use bent drill bits.

 • Do not exceed the manufacturer's recommended maximum drilling capacities.

-• Do not use high speed steel (HSS) bits without cooling or using lubrication.
+• Do not use high-speed steel (HSS) bits without cooling or using lubrication.

 • Do not attempt to free a jammed bit by starting and stopping the drill.
 Unplug the drill and then remove the bit from the workpiece.